© Barkway Players 2025

 We write our own scripts, produced from the fertile imaginations of our very own creative team.
 Yes, we know.
 Don’t worry, we’re keeping a close eye on them.

-Tell me more about the Barkway Players The Barkway Players have now performed 30 annual shows.
+The Barkway Players have now performed 31 annual shows.
 Every one has been written in-house by the Players’ creative team.
 Barkway shows feature music, jokes and chances for audience participation, as you would expect.
 But the Players like to think that their slightly quirky ideas, as well as their approach to songs and dances, mean they offer something a little bit different from what you would expect from an average village pantomime.
+The group has now formed itself into a society with a short governing document.

 The Barkway Players